Seizure Emergency? Call 108 | KD Hospital: +91 79 6677 0001 Emergency: 108 | KD Hospital: +91 79 6677 0001

 If you see someone having a seizure, the most useful thing you can do is stay calm and keep them safe.
 Most seizures stop on their own within a few minutes.
 Panic, force, and bad advice usually create more harm than help.

 Seizure first aid is simple.
-People just need to know it clearly.
+People just need to know it clearly and practise the same steps every time.

 What to do during a seizure